 From Frankfurt airport there are fast and direct train connections (IC, ICE) to Duisburg main station.
 From there, trains (S-Bahn, RE) go to Mülheim Central Station.
 The ride takes a total of 2 hours and costs about 75 euros.
 Then you can take a cab to the institute, entrance Lembkestraße.

-Registration will be opened in October 2018 and detailed information will be provided soon.
+Registration will be opened soon and detailed information will then be provided.

 Abstract and Poster templates can be downloaded here and will be provided as soon as available.